ory/kratos/docs/docs/guides/high-availability-ha.md

 ORY Kratos processes emails by storing them in an email queue on your database and running a mail courier worker to handle this queue.
 To avoid processing the same email multiple times, only one instance of this mail courier should be run at one time.
-For simple, single-instance Kratos deployments, the courier can simply be run as a background worker, but for multi-instance Kratos deployments, it needs to be run a distinct singleton foreground worker.
+For simple single-instance Kratos deployments, the courier can simply be run as a background worker, but for multi-instance Kratos deployments, it needs to be run a distinct singleton foreground worker.
 For setup details, refer to the [Out of Band Communication guide](../concepts/email-sms.md).